Planter class: Revolution and abolitionism

 On 4 February 1794, during the French Revolution, the National Assembly of the First Republic abolished slavery in France and its colonies.
 The military successes of the French Republic and of Napoleon Bonaparte carried across Europe the ideals of egalitarianism and brought into question the practice of slavery in the colonies of other European powers.

-The legality of slave ownership under English common law was abolished in 1772 as a result of Somerset v Stewart.
-In 1783, an abolitionist movement began among the British population, and that same year a group of Quakers founded the first British abolitionist organisation.
-William Wilberforce led the cause of abolition through his campaign in Parliament.
+In Britain, a fledgling abolitionist movement received a major boost after the 1772 Somerset v Stewart court case, which affirmed that English common law did not uphold the legality of slavery.
+Eleven years later in 1783, a group of Britons, many of them Quakers, founded an abolitionist organisation in London.
+William Wilberforce led the cause of abolition through his campaign in the Parliament of Great Britain.
 His efforts finally abolished the slave trade in the British Empire with the 1807 Slave Trade Act.
-He continued to campaign for the abolition of slavery in the British Empire, which he did not see, with the 1833 Slavery Abolition Act receiving Royal Ascent the week after his death, in July 1833.
+He continued to campaign for the abolition of slavery in the British Empire, which he did not see, with the 1833 Slavery Abolition Act receiving Royal Assent the week after his death, in July 1833.